medo64/Render-CRLF/README.md

 will only show one kind of line ending character.
 Currently it is not possible to have multiple different line endings (see [issue 127](https://github.com/Microsoft/vscode/issues/127)).

+### CR Line Ending Is Not Supported

+Visual Studio does not support CR line ending (see [issue 35797](https://github.com/Microsoft/vscode/issues/35797)).
+Therefore, while you can configure it, you will never see CR as a line ending.

 ### Not Rendering Glyphs For Large Files

 For performance reasons Visual Studio Code doesn't synchronise files that are